AgnieszkaCybulska/Simple_calculator_with_clock/README.md

 * multiplication
 * division
 * modulo operations
-<p>It is also a digital clock that display the current time.
+<p>It is also a digital clock that display the current time.<br>
-It is possible to enter characters using buttons or the keyboard.
+It is possible to enter characters using buttons or the keyboard.<br>
 The user can change the background image or buttons color.</p>

 ## Overview